translate/pootle/docs/releases/dev.rst

   revert spam or a malicious user.

 - Added a :djadmin:`verify_user` command to automatically verify a user account

+- Added a :djadmin:`update_user_email` command to update a user's email address.

 ...and lots of refactoring, cleanups to remove old Django versions specifics, improved documentation and of course, loads of bugs were fixed.